SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

 - Three build tasks (along with build templates) to get your projects analyzed easily:
   - **Prepare Analysis Configuration** task, to configure all the required settings before executing the build.
 This task is mandatory.
 In case of .NET solutions or Java projects, this tasks helps to integrate seamlessly with MSBuild, Maven and Gradle tasks.
   - **Run Code Analysis** task, to actually execute the analysis of the source code.
 Not required for Maven or Gradle projects.
   - **Publish Quality Gate Result** task, to display the quality gate status in the build summary.
-This tasks is optional, as it can increase the overall build time.
+This task is optional, as it can increase the overall build time.
 - Analysis of the branches and the **pull requests** of your projects
 - A **widget** to monitor the quality gate for your projects on your favorite dashboard
 - A **deployment gate (in preview)** allowing you to control your deployment process by checking the status of the Quality Gate of the last build related to the release pipeline executed.

 Note that the above features are **available for all Git repository providers in Azure DevOps**: Azure Repos Git, Bitbucket Cloud or GitHub.

+Want to see more examples of SonarCloud in action?
+You can [explore current Open Source projects in SonarCloud][opensource] that are using the Clean as You Code methodology.

 ## Highlighted Features